-The prosecution has accused Ishaq of leaking information about the alleged 19 December rape of anti-coup protesters by government security forces to the Head of the United Nations Integrated Transition Assistance Mission in Sudan (UNITAMS) Volker Perthes, who cited this in his 28 March 2022 report to the UN Security Council.56 Ishaq has been released on bail and is currently in hiding.
+The prosecution has accused Ishaq of leaking information about the alleged 19 December rape of anti-coup protesters by government security forces to the Head of the United Nations Integrated Transition Assistance Mission in Sudan (UNITAMS) Volker Perthes, who cited this in his 28 March 2022 report to the UN Security Council.
+Shaq has been released on bail.
 This represents a deeply concerning trend of targeting progressive politicians and a worrying continuation of the silencing of women's voices in Sudan's political landscape.